Visualizing Azure Data Lake with Apache Superset and Dremio

 In this tutorial we will explore how can we unlock Data-as-a-Service for Superset using Dremio and Azure Data Lake Store.
 We will connect Dremio to ADLS and then after preparing and curating the data, we will connect Superset to Dremio and generate a dashboard.
 Without further ado, let’s dive right in!

-We assume that you have Dremio and ODBC driver installed; if not, go to Dremio’s drivers page, pick the installations for your operating system, and visit Dremio Docs to read about installations and deployments.
+We assume that you have Dremio and ODBC driver installed; if not, go to Dremio’s deploy page, pick the installations for your operating system, and visit Dremio Docs to read about installations and deployments.
 You should have an Azure Account and storage account.

 Also, for this tutorial we expect that you have Superset installed and configured, if you haven’t done so, take a look at the Superset installation documentation, there you will find detailed information about pre-requisites, and installation steps for different operating systems.

 - Be familiar with the fundamentals of Dremio (we will be using Dremio 3.2)

 - Have the latest version of python and pip installed